edguru/Templedash/client/public/assets/README.md

 - `gem.glb` - Special gem collectible

 ## Usage Notes
-1. All assets should be optimized for mobile performance
+1. All assets are optimized for mobile performance
-2. Textures should be compressed and under 512x512 resolution
-3. Polygon count should be kept under 1000 triangles per asset
+2. Character models now use high-quality GLB files generated with Tripo API
+3. Enhanced shadows and visual effects for better graphics quality
+4. Adaptive quality settings based on device type (mobile vs desktop)
-4. Assets will be scaled automatically in the game (2.5x multiplier)
+5. Assets will be scaled automatically in the game (2.5x multiplier)

+## Recent Improvements (Aug 12, 2025)
+- ✅ All character assets regenerated with Tripo API for higher quality
+- ✅ Enhanced graphics settings with better shadows and lighting
+- ✅ Mobile-optimized performance with adaptive quality
+- ✅ Improved material properties and visual effects
+- ✅ Better shadow mapping and tone mapping